babashka/babashka/README.md

   -f, --file <path>   Evaluate a file.
   -cp, --classpath    Classpath to use.
   -m, --main <ns>     Call the -main function from namespace with args.
-  --verbose           Print entire stacktrace in case of exception.
+  --verbose           Print debug information and entire stacktrace in case of exception.

 REPL: